Where Are They Now: Tara Black, Origin Gluten-Free Bakery Ltd.

 Tara Black is the co-owner of Origin Gluten-Free Bakery Ltd in Victoria, alongside Marion Scott.
 Tara trained as a chef and pastry chef and worked in the hospitality business for 24 years.
 Most of her career has been spent in management and creating menus, and now her focus is on growing her business in a sustainable model that ensures a rich family life.

 The inspiration to start the business came from Tara and Marion’s desire to provide nutritious and quality food to their community.
 They watched their friends with dietary restrictions struggle to find tasty wheat-free baked goods.
-Passionate about food and about helping their friends, the duo decided to jump on the opportunity and do something about the lack of breads, cakes and cookies for people with celiac disease.
+Passionate about food and about helping their friends, the duo decided to jump on the opportunity and do something about the lack of bread, cakes and cookies for people with celiac disease.

 They started off slowly with a stall at the market in Bastion Square as a way to test the local market and get a better idea of how people would react to gluten-free baked goods.